audacioustux/audacioustux/src/content/blog/the-learning-to-learn-guide-for-software-engineers.md

 Well... ummm... yes, but...
 No, there's no punchline.

+## Mindset - needs nurturing

 Let me give you an analogy instead - suppose you want to improve your communication skills.
 I'd highly recommend you to talk to people...
 But that sounds so naive, right?
 What if I recommended some books on communication skills?
 Or some online courses?
 Or some YouTube videos?
 Or some podcasts?
 Or some blogs?
 Or some... and you end up with a list of 100+ resources, and you don't know where to start.

 You know what could be a better approach?
 Neither do I... no, there's no punchline here either.
 What else could I help you with?
 You could ask your question to ChatGPT and get maybe even better response.
 But what I've learned by now is - It's not only the resources that matter, but also the mindset.
 And that mindset is something we should strive to develop.

-But... wait a minute... it's not like I can just sit down, and think about stuffs all day long, and develop a mindset.
+But... wait a minute... it's not like I can just sit down, and think about stuffs all day long, and develop a so-called "mindset".
 Neither it makes sense to read a book on mindset...
 I mean, you'd need a mindset to read a book on mindset, right?
 So, how do I break this circular dependency?

 Let's start with a simple question - What is a mindset?